 Behold, a white horse, and He who sat on it is called Faithful and True, and in righteousness He judges and wages war … and the armies of heaven were following Him, riding white horses and dressed in fine linen, white and clean (Rev 19.11,14)

 The white horses and white linen, symbolize purity and righteousness.
 Righteousness comes to banish unrighteousness on earth, and Christ brings with Him armies of ‘holy’ angels (Mat 25.31).

-Immortal Saints: As mentioned, the holy angels are not the only ones to come back with Christ.
-There is also a multitude of perfected saints dressed in white robes (Rev 7.9):
+Immortal Saints: As mentioned, the holy angels may not be the only ones to come back with Christ.
+Recall the multitude of perfected saints dressed in white robes (Rev 7.9):

 See, the Lord is coming with thousands upon thousands of His holy ones (Jude 14)